National Defense Authorization Act for Fiscal Year 2012: Hedges v. Obama

-States taking action against indefinite detention sections of NDAA
+Actions against indefinite detention

+At state level

-As of April 2013, four states have passed resolutions through committee to adjust or block the detainment provisions of the 2012 NDAA and now await a vote.
-These states are: Arizona, Colorado, Montana, and South Carolina.
-Anti-NDAA legislation has passed the full senate in Indiana by a vote of 31–17.
-In Kansas, legislation is waiting for a vote.
-An additional 13 states have introduced legislation against the detainment provisions: California, Georgia, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Hampshire, North Carolina, Oklahoma, Tennessee, Texas, and West Virginia.
+As of April 2013, four states had passed resolutions through committee to adjust or block the detainment provisions of the 2012 NDAA.
+Anti-NDAA legislation passed the full Indiana Senate by a vote of 31–17.
+An additional 13 states have introduced legislation against the detainment provisions.

-Counties and municipalities taking action against indefinite detention sections of NDAA
+County and municipality action

 Nine counties have passed resolutions against sections 1021 and 1022 of the NDAA.
 They are: Moffat, Weld, and Fremont counties in Colorado; Harper County, Kansas; Allegan and Oakland counties in Michigan; Alleghany County in North Carolina; and Fulton and Elk counties in Pennsylvania.
 Resolutions have been introduced in three counties: Barber County, Kansas; Montgomery County, Maryland; and Lycoming County, Pennsylvania.